kaiwolff/password_generator/README.md

                 else:
                     print("Please input a valid option.")

+            # asks the user whether to generate another password using same user's information
             while True:
                 ask_again = input("Would you like to generate a new password? (y/n) ")
                 if ask_again.lower() == "y":